Earned distribution

 Do badges guarantee SEO rankings?

-No. Badges are a clean attribution and sharing asset.
+No. Badges are an attribution and sharing asset.
 They work best when the linked report is useful, public, and voluntarily embedded by the site owner.

 Should badge links be forced or paid?